top of page

 TVES Map.jpg

-While Tenaska highlights potential tax revenue and economic benefits, these need to be weighed against environmental and public health costs.
-The Southern Environmental Law Center (SELC) estimates the proposed plant's annual health impact costs at $13.6 million, increasing to
+While Tenaska highlights potential tax revenue and economic benefits, those claims must be weighed against documented environmental and public health costs.
+The Southern Environmental Law Center estimates the proposed plant’s annual health-related costs at approximately $13.6 million, rising to $21.1 million by 2040, totaling about $275 million over time.

 Health and Environmental Impacts